alvaroritter/alvaroritter/README.md

 ## Hi there 👋
 I'm Álvaro, an entrepreneur and human-centered tech enthusiast looking to channel technology towards our biggest problems.
-Lately I have been diving deep into on Machine Learning and Computer Vision, but lots of other fields excite me.
-I'm more driven by the potential change, rather than the underlying technology.
+Lately I have been diving deep into on Machine Learning and Computer Vision, but lots of other fields excite me - I'm more driven by the potential change, rather than the underlying technology.

 - 🔭 I’m currently looking for opportunities as an AI engineer or technical product designer at early stage startups
 - 🌱 I’m studying Robotics, Cognition, Intelligence @ TUM